-In order for your blog to be successful over the long term, you'll need to be able to develop a loyal base of readers that truly care about the content that you publish.
+For your blog to be successful over the long term, you’ll need to be able to develop a loyal base of readers that genuinely care about the content that you publish.

-One of the best ways to grow a loyal audience is to know what makes you (and your blog) unique, and then make that obvious to your visitors as well.
+One of the best ways to grow a loyal audience is to know what makes you (and your blog) unique, and then make that visible to your visitors as well.

-There are a number of really successful blogs started by people who were going through their own journey of paying down debt or just starting on their path towards financial independence.
+There are several successful blogs started by people who were going through their journey of paying down debt or just starting on their path towards financial independence.

-Each one of these bloggers has their own personal story that makes them and their blog unique.
+Each one of these bloggers has their own story that makes them and their blog unique.